Read This First

 Prompt 2: Provide an example of a highly complex but useful syllogism.

-The section works by contrast: Scenario: Medical Diagnosis as a test case, Final Deductive Structure as a structural move, and Utility of This Complex Syllogism as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Scenario: Medical Diagnosis as a test case, Final Deductive Structure as a structural move, and Utility of This Complex Syllogism as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Scenario: Medical Diagnosis distinct from Final Deductive Structure.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Scenario: Medical Diagnosis distinct from Final Deductive Structure.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 All patients exhibiting symptoms S1, S2, and S3, who also have a family history of autoimmune disorders, are likely to have an autoimmune disorder themselves.